gep13/gep13/input/blog/calgary-stampede.md

 Title: Calgary Stampede
 Published: 8/7/2008
 Tags:
-- Calgary
+- calgary
-- Rodeo
+- rodeo
-- Stampede
+- stampede
 ---

 Well, I have to say that the Calgary Stampede lived up to its expectations!!
 Had a really good day!!